nrctkno/TrackTikCodeChallenge/README.md

 ## Runnig the tests:

-Note: had to include the phpunit-9.5.1.phar binary because of a known execution error (Class 'PHPUnit\Framework\TestCase' not found) present int the version installed via Composer.
+> Note: had to include the phpunit-9.5.1.phar binary because of a known execution error (Class 'PHPUnit\Framework\TestCase' not found) present in the version installed via Composer.

 In the project's root folder run `php phpunit.phar`